automotive-grade-linux/docs-agl/docs/security-blueprint/part-4/1-General.md

 ## Disable firmware auto-loading user mode helper

-The firmware auto loading helper, which is a utility executed by the kernel on `hotplug` events requiring firmware, needs to be set `setuid`.
+The firmware auto loading helper, which is a utility executed by the kernel on `hotplug` events requiring firmware, can to be set `setuid`.
 As a result of this, the helper utility is an attractive target for attackers with control of physical ports on the device.
 Disabling this configuration that is supported in **Linux 3.9 and greater**.

 <!-- section-config -->